Partially disordered Heisenberg antiferromagnet with short-range stripe correlations: Results

 So far we have completed the analysis and characterization of the FI phase for intermediate values of $\alpha$ and the N\'eel order for larger values of $\alpha$.
 We also know that at low values of $\alpha$, in the PD phase, the N\'eel order in the sublattice AB remains stable regardless of the strength with which the C spins are coupled.
 All it remains, then, is to characterize the state formed by the C spins in the PD phase.

 To do this, we start by calculating the complete spin structure factors of the AB and C sublattices, shown on the left and right panels of Fig.~\ref{fig5}, respectively.
 The results for the $4 \times 12$ and $8 \times 12$ lattices are shown in the top and bottom panels, respectively.
 For both lattices, $S(\mathbf{q})$ is normalized by the antiferromagnetic peak in the AB sublattice $S^\text{AB}(\boldsymbol{\pi})$.
-On one hand, the peaks in the AB sublattice appear at $S(\boldsymbol{\pi})$ and get sharper when the lattice size increases, signalling the magnetic order towards the thermodynamic limit.
-On the other hand, the features in the C sublattice appear at $(\pm \frac{\pi}{2},0)$ and $(0,\pm \frac{\pi}{2})$ in the first Brillouin zone.
-These peaks are consistent with a double-striped order, normally dubbed $\langle 2 \rangle$.
-Surprisingly enough, $\langle 2 \rangle$ is one of the competing phases predicted for the effective model of C spins interacting due to quantum fluctuations of the N\'eel order in the stuffed honeycomb lattice\cite{Seifert19}.
-However, in the present case the peaks get lower and diffuse when the lattice size increases, indicating a disordered state with strong quantum effects.
+On one hand, the peaks in the AB sublattice appear at $S(\boldsymbol{\pi})$ and get sharper when the lattice size increases, signaling the magnetic order towards the thermodynamic limit.
+On the other hand, the peaks in the C sublattice appear at $(\pm \frac{\pi}{2},0)$ and $(0,\pm \frac{\pi}{2})$ in the first Brillouin zone.
+These peaks are consistent with a stripe pattern that repeats every four sites.
+Two possible orders are: a double-striped order normally dubbed $\langle 2 \rangle$ (or two-up-two-down), or a spin spiral where spins point perpendicular to the neighboring stripes.
+Surprisingly enough, $\langle 2 \rangle$ is one of the competing phases predicted for the effective model of C spins interacting due to quantum fluctuations of the N\'eel order in the stuffed honeycomb lattice \cite{Seifert19}.
+However, in the present case, the peaks get lower and diffuse when the lattice size increases, indicating a disordered state with strong quantum effects.
 For the $L_y = 12$ lattices (not shown), the points $(0,\pm \frac{\pi}{2})$ are not allowed in the Brillouin zone due to the cylindrical boundary conditions.
 Peaks at $(\pm \frac{\pi}{2},0)$ could still appear, but this does not happen.
 Instead, the results show that stripes tend to align along the long and non-periodic axis, but are frustrated.
-The next available lattice that can host this kind of peaks has $L_y = 16$.
-For this case we are not able to obtain quantitatively precise results and the C sublattice shows a well-established $\langle 2\rangle$ phase that spuriously breaks the SU(2) symmetry by having finite and almost classical $\langle S^z_i \rangle$.
+The next available lattice that can host this kind of peak has $L_y = 16$.
+For this case, we are not able to obtain quantitatively precise results and the C sublattice shows a well-established $\langle 2\rangle$ phase that spuriously breaks the SU(2) symmetry by having finite and almost classical $\langle S^z_i \rangle$.
 The latter decrease with increasing MPS bond dimension, but not nearly enough to obtain accurate results.
 This behavior of the MPS method is expected when bond dimensions are not large enough to precisely simulate the given state.